-Take a holiday stroll through a light-filled wonderland, as the North Carolina Chinese Lantern Festival returns to Cary for a third year, beginning Nov.
-25.
+Take a holiday stroll through a light-filled wonderland, as the North Carolina Chinese Lantern Festival returns to Cary, beginning Nov.
+22.

-Held at Booth Amphitheatre, the festival will include more than 20 all-new displays, each comprised of hundreds of parts, and thousands of LED lights.
+Held at Koka Booth Amphitheatre, the festival will include more than 20 displays, each one comprised of hundreds of parts and thousands of LED lights.

 “This is a great opportunity for citizens of Cary and beyond to experience a breathtaking holiday event unlike any they have seen before,” said Doug McRainey, director of Cary’s Parks, Recreation & Cultural Resources Department.